Elements-Agency/benjaminjyoung/content/artwork/ajs-lily/index.md

 alt: This pencil sketch portrays a delicately rendered lily with graceful petals and detailed stamen, exuding a sense of gentle elegance.
 author: Benjamin J. Young

+progress: This was done with a graphite pencil I had on hand, drawn on spare cold press wood pulp paper.
+The initial drawing only took one evening.
+However, it was weeks until I came back to it, to fill in some better shading for my realism and shadowing.

 featured: false
 ratio: portrait